getSandi/Sanbercode-api-automation/README.md

-# 🧪 API Testing - Platzi Fake Store API (Postman Project)
+# 🧪 API Testing - Platzi Fake Store API

 This project showcases an **API Testing and Automation workflow** using **Postman** to test the **Platzi Fake Store API**.